Atrophy: Dystrophies, myositis, and motor neuron conditions

 Pathologic atrophy of muscles can occur with diseases of the motor nerves or diseases of the muscle tissue itself.
 Examples of atrophying nerve diseases include Charcot-Marie-Tooth disease, poliomyelitis, amyotrophic lateral sclerosis (ALS or Lou Gehrig's disease), and Guillain–Barré syndrome.
 Examples of atrophying muscle diseases include muscular dystrophy, myotonia congenita, and myotonic dystrophy.

 Changes in Na+ channel isoform expression and spontaneous activity in muscle called fibrillation can also result in muscle atrophy.

 A flail limb is a medical term which refers to an extremity in which the primary nerve has been severed, resulting in complete lack of mobility and sensation.
 The muscles soon wither away from atrophy.

 Gland atrophy

 The adrenal glands atrophy during prolonged use of exogenous glucocorticoids like prednisone.
 Atrophy of the breasts can occur with prolonged estrogen reduction, as with anorexia nervosa or menopause.
 Testicular atrophy can occur with prolonged use of enough exogenous sex steroids (either androgen or estrogen) to reduce gonadotropin secretion.

 Vaginal atrophy

 In post-menopausal women, the walls of the vagina become thinner (atrophic vaginitis).
 The mechanism for the age-related condition is not yet clear, though there are theories that the effect is caused by decreases in estrogen levels.
-This atrophy, and that of the breasts concurrently, is consistent with the homeostatic (normal development) role of atrophy in general, as after menopause the body has no further functional biological need to maintain the reproductive system which it has permanently shut down.
+This atrophy, occurring concurrently with breast atrophy, is consistent with the homeostatic (normal development) role of atrophy in general, as after menopause the body has no further functional biological need to maintain the reproductive system which it has permanently shut down.